 Look at the .NET Core roadmap to learn more about the .NET Core API roadmap.

-Relationship to the .NET Standard Library
+Relationship to .NET Standard

 By itself, .NET Core includes a single application model -- console apps -- which is useful for tools, local services and text-based games.
 Additional application models have been built on top of .NET Core to extend its functionality, such as: